License Plates & Placards in ArizonaCompare Car Insurance Quotes in 3 Steps

 Some of the plates, specifically those reserved for veterans, require that you verify your eligibility for them with the MVD, but most are available to anyone with a non-commercial vehicle.

-While you can apply for many of them online, some require that you submit an application via postal mail.
+While you can apply for many of them online, some require that you submit a Special Plate Application (Form 96-0143) via postal mail.
 The varying initial application and annual renewal fees often go to supporting a related cause, so most of the plates eclipse mere vanity.
 Some of the options are listed below.

-The Antique Plate application allows you to utilize the original plates from your classic or historical car, assuming they are in good condition, legible, and still painted the original colors.
+The Antique Plate Application (Form 40-9803) allows you to utilize the original plates from your classic or historical car, assuming they are in good condition, legible, and still painted the original colors.
 The list of classic cars gets updated every year.
-(Sorry, guys, but the 1970 Ford Maverick didn't make the cut.)

-If you are a citizen or permanent resident of the United States but act as an honorary consul and represent a foreign country, you can apply for an Honorary Foreign Consul license plate.
+If you are a citizen or permanent resident of the United States but act as an honorary consul and represent a foreign country, you can apply for an Honorary Foreign Consul Plate by submitting the Honorary Foreign Consul Plate Application (Form 40-4310).
 There is no fee for the initial application or registration of the plates, but other fees may apply.

 Most special plates come with various fees, many of which go to the specific causes and organizations they promote.